I am a Large Square Tamagoyaki Omelet Pan. It hit me square in the face one morning! From that day on, eggs and I were the best of friends.

-Tamagoyaki, meaning, “grilled egg” is a multilayered Japanese style omelet.
-Often, the eggs are used for nigiri, sushi rolls or breakfast dishes.
-We love these Ambai Tamagoyaki pans designed by Makoto Koizumi mainly because of their dimensions.
-The ideal dimensions for about a one or two people household and is often all you need, especially when storage space is scarce.
-Of course, the pans aren’t limited to frying up eggs – they are fantastic for roasting spices and other small tasks.
+Tamagoyaki, meaning, “grilled egg”, is a multilayered Japanese style omelet.
+Often, the eggs are used for nigiri, sushi rolls, or breakfast dishes.
+We love these Ambai Tamagoyaki pans for their dimensions.
+The scaled down size is often all you need for a one or two person household, especially when storage space is scarce.
+Of course, the pans aren’t limited to frying up eggs – they are fantastic for roasting spices and other smaller tasks.

 Designer: Makoto Koizumi

 With handle: 5.8” (w) x 13.8” (l) x 2.9” (h) or 148mm (w) x 350mm (l) x 73mm (h)

 Without handle: 5.8" (w) x 7.5" (l) x 0.8" (h) or 148mm (w) x 191mm (l) x 20mm (h)